influxdata/influxdb/docs/tsm/INDEXING_REQS.md

 1. The index must support finding all series by a measurement
 2. The index must support finding all series by a tag and value
 3. The index must support retrieving all tag keys
+4. The index must support retrieve all tag keys by measurement
+5. The index must support retrieving all tag values by tag key
-4. The index must support retrieving all tag values by tag key
+6. The index must support retrieving all tag values by tag key and measurement
-5. The index must support the removal of measurements
+7. The index must support the removal of measurements
-6. The index must support removal of series
+8. The index must support removal of series
-7. The index must support removal of tag keys and values
+9. The index must support removal of tag keys and values
-8. The index must support finding all series by regex
+10. The index must support finding all series by regex
-9. Updating the index for new series must not cause writes to block
+11. Updating the index for new series must not cause writes to block
-10. Queries and writes must not block each other
+12. Queries and writes must not block each other
-11. The index must support point-in-time snapshots using the current shard backup and snapshotting mechanism (hard links)
+13. The index must support point-in-time snapshots using the current shard backup and snapshotting mechanism (hard links)

 ### Performance

 1. The index must be able to support 1B+ series without exhausting RAM
-2. Startup times should must not exceed 5 mins
+2. Startup times should must not exceed 1 min
-3. Query planning must be <100ms
+3. Query planning must be <10ms
 4. The index should not significantly increase the total storage size of a shard.

 ### Reliability